GoTab-Inc/Docucache/packages/doculord/README.md

 const Post = new Document({
   adapter: {
-    // Should return an imuttable object
+    // Should return an immutable object
     makeSnapshot(obj) {
       return toJS(obj);
     },
-    // Should return a mutable object.
+    // Should return a mutable object _or_ an object with a setter.
 Not every adapter will use this method getObservable(obj) {
       return makeAutoObservable(obj)
     },